 Wrongful dismissal can also involve fundamental changes in employment terms that don’t include outright termination.
 In this scenario, employers may ignore agreed-upon contract stipulations or change them without employee consent.
 This is called constructive dismissal.
 Examples include a substantial change in pay, job responsibilities, or work hours that result in lower overall compensation or worsened working conditions.
 Any substantial change, including one the employee agrees to, could still entitle the employee to appropriate severance pay.

 If you believe you were wrongly dismissed, contact the experienced lawyers at Stephens & Holman.
-We can help you understand your rights as an employee and whether your situation warrants further action.
+We can help you understand your rights as an employee and if you are owed damages as a result of illegal dismissal.
 You only have so long to make a claim or take an employer who’s wronged you to court.
 We can help ensure you’re treated fairly by your employer and receive the compensation you deserve.